 Institutional grants may be awarded on the basis of full-time enrollment and demonstrated need by filling out the FAFSA to students pursuing a regular course of study.
-The amount of any single grant is not fixed, but is determined for each qualified applicant by the Office of Financial Aid.
+The amount of any single grant is not fixed, but is determined for each qualified applicant by the Financial Aid Office.
+Institutional grant aid is not available to students living off campus or at home with parents.
+In addition, students living in campus housing who do not have a meal plan will have their institutional grant aid reduced by 50% from what they have been previously awarded.

 The Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (SEOG) are available to students with exceptional need.
 The FAFSA is required.
-The Office of Financial Aid determines eligibility.
+The Financial Aid Office determines eligibility.

 The Tuition Equalization Grants (TEG) may be available to Texas residents who qualify.
 The availability of TEG funds may be affected by the number of eligible students, the level of institutional allocation, and the timeliness of filing the FAFSA.
-The Office of Financial Aid determines eligibility.
+The Financial Aid Office determines eligibility.